emoncms/emoncms/docs/setup.md

 Enable the local emoncms with:

     localemoncms-enable

+and, due to error in script (to be fixed in next release):

+    sudo service redis-server start

 Note: to disable again: localemoncms-disable

 In your internet browser window, enter the ip address of the raspberrypi.
 This should bring up the emoncms login page.